octaform/octaform/README.md

 };
 ```

-> Don't forget to add the attribute name on your input to recognize the DOM element and apply the validation:
-> e.g. `<input type="text" name="field_name" />`

 ### Field name: `(Required)`
-The field name is used to search the field into DOM, you should define the same name specified in the name attribute.
-The field name accept an `Object` or `String`
+The field name is used to search the element at the DOM, you should define the same name specified in the attribute `name`.
+The key `field_name` accept an `Object` or `String` as entrypoint

 ```js
 const Schema = {